St. Mary’s County Arts Council

 IMMEDIATE PAST PRESIDENT

-Barbara is the Emeritus Executive Director of the Chesapeake Orchestra in Southern Maryland and also has served as a past president of the St. Mary’s County Arts Council.
+Barbara is the Emeritus Executive Director of the Chesapeake Orchestra and also served as a past president of the St. Mary’s County Arts Council.

-For many years, Bershon was Director of Arts Outreach at St. Mary’s College of Maryland where she was the Managing Director of the River Concert Series, which is still one of her very favorite events in our community.
+For many years, Bershon was Director of Arts Outreach at St. Mary’s College of Maryland where she was the Managing Director of the River Concert Series, which is still one of her favorite community events.

 • Eric Clark Jackson